vvilaant/PDDL-Intro/pddl-running-example.md

 # Running Example: gripper Task with Four Balls

 ![robby](robby.png)
-There is a robot that can move between two rooms and pick up or drop balls with either of his two arms.
+There is a robot that can move between two rooms and pick up or drop balls with either of his two arms, just one ball per hand at a time.
 Initially, all balls and the robot are in the first room.
 We want the balls to be in the second room.

 ## **Problem Description**
 - **Objects**: Two rooms, four balls, two robot arms.